raufird/Portfolio_site/README.md

 # Aspiring Data Scientist

 ## About Me
-I am a passionate student currently studying in Tripoli at Hajee Mohammad Danish Science and Technology University.
+I am a passionate student currently studying in EEE at Hajee Mohammad Danish Science and Technology University.
 My main focus is on Machine Learning and Artificial Intelligence.

 ## Certifications
 - Google Data Analytics Professional Certificate